-- Change of mindset – When you start teaching the baby to self-soothe, it important that you let go.
+When you start teaching the baby to self-soothe, it important that you let go.
 It is important to give the baby a chance to self-soothe and believe that the baby will be able to do so.
-Initially, it will be difficult however rescuing your baby from discomfort every time will not give him the opportunity to self-soothe.
+Initially, it will be difficult but rescuing your baby from discomfort every time will not give him the opportunity to self-soothe.
 Hence, we need to learn to equip the baby to handle discomfort.

 - Your baby will not get a chance to settle on his own and will not be able to get the opportunity to calm down.

 - Your baby associates waking up with a need to have external help to help him to fall asleep.
 They will not realise that it is alright to find ways to self-soothe.

 - Rushing every time to calm the baby will make you feel drained and stressed out.
 Your baby will be able to sense your anxiety and start feeling stressed as well.